Stochastic Compositional Gradient Descent under Compositional Constraints: Numerical Results

 where $c_3$ is a tuning parameter.
 Inner function $\h(.)$ is similar to the one in Sec.\ref{ap1} and hence all the assumptions related to it are satisfied.
 For the outer function, we again use the approximations as in Sec. \ref{ap1}, which makes it smooth with bounded gradient, thus satisfying the assumptions in Sec. \ref{assump}.

 For the experiments, we consider the US Adult income dataset \cite{Adult} available in the UCI Machine Learning Repository \cite{Dua:2019}.
 The dataset contains a total of 48,842 instances with the features for gender, race, education, occupation, working hours, etc. from the 1994 US Census.
 To each entry, we assign a label 1 if the income of adult is greater than or equal to \$50,000 per annum and zero otherwise.
 The sensitive feature taken into account here is the gender.
 All the categorical features are converted into one-hot representations before training.
 Our goal here is to discern the label of an individual by looking at their features, while remaining fair to individuals across different genders.
 The three classifiers are learned with three different variants of the constraint as expressed in approximations.
 All the simulations are run in MATLAB.
-The parameters $\mu$, $c_1$, $c_2$, and $c_3$ are tuned using $10\%$ of the whole data to maximize the classification accuracy for each value of $\tau$ in Table \ref{tabTun}.
+We consider $10\%$ of the whole data for tuning various parameters.
+By fixing $\mu$, $c_1$, $c_2$, and $c_3$ at some random values, we first tune the constant $K$ and choose the step sizes $\alpha_{t}$, $\beta_{t}$ and $\delta_t$.
+Later, we tune the other parameters $\mu$, $c_1$, $c_2$, and $c_3$ to maximize the classification accuracy for each value of $\tau$ in Table \ref{tabTun}.
+Note that the values in Table \ref{tabTun} are obtained after solving the constrained optimization problem using an offline algorithm.

 For the results, we first present the trade-off between the risk difference and the classification loss achieved by the three approximations.
 All the classifiers are learned on the training data and the final graph in Fig. \ref{fairRes1} is produced on testing data of 5-fold cross-validation data with $39072$ instances.
-The empirical values of loss and risk difference are quantified on the testing data and are showed in Fig. \ref{fairRes1}.
+The empirical values of loss and risk difference are quantified on the testing data and are shown in Fig. \ref{fairRes1}.
 The trade-off curve is achieved by adjusting the parameters $\mu$, $c_1$, $c_2,$ and $c_3$ appropriately as mentioned in Table \ref{tabTun}.
 As evident from the Fig. \ref{fairRes1}, the classifiers of all three approximations are able to achieve much lower possible risk difference values.
 Further, we observe that, approximation 2,3 generate better empirical loss than approximation 1 at lower risk difference values, which may be due to the higher estimation errors.
 Hence, the proposed classifiers are handy and can be tuned appropriately in oder to produce not more than the designer specified bias.